rkuoyemnbeek/rkuoyemnbeek.github.io/index.md

 # Biography
 ![foto_Koen](github_foto.png){:height="200px" width="200px" align="left"}

+I have a Postdoc-position at UAntwerpen, working on Recommender Systems.
-I am a Phd candidate at the NUMA research unit at KU Leuven working on subspace methods for eigenvalue problems.
+Before that, I was a Phd candidate at the NUMA research unit at KU Leuven working on subspace methods for eigenvalue problems.
 For my masters thesis, I worked on algorithms for CT-scanning (something completely different, but nevertheless very interesting!).

 On my [github-page](https://github.com/rkuoyemnbeek/code_papers), you can find the code used in my publications.